Arnab-Developer/ChildObjectsEf/README.md

 # Child objects EF

-- Manage child objects with Entity Framework change tracking.
+This is an app to show how we can manage child objects with Entity Framework change tracking.
-- Mediator pattern
-- Unit test